-If we are using the method render_html () to render HTML snippets, these are cached by django-SHOP, if caching is configured and enabled for that project.
+If caching is configured and enabled, HTML snippets rendered by the method render_html() are cached by django-SHOP.
 Caching these snippets is highly recommended and gives a noticeable performance boost, specially while rendering catalog list views.

-Since we would have to wait until they expire naturally by reaching their expire time, django-SHOP offers a mixin class to be added to the Product admin class, to expire all HTML snippets of a product altogether, whenever a product in saved in the backend.
-Simply add shop.admin.product.InvalidateProductCacheMixin to the ProductAdmin class described above.
+Since we would have to wait until they expire naturally by reaching their expire time, django-SHOP offers the mixin class shop.admin.product.InvalidateProductCacheMixin.
+This should be added to the ProductAdmin class.
+It then expires all HTML snippets of a product, whenever a product in saved by the backend.